-Son Reus volunteers demand resignations: "They have turned it into a prison"
+Son Reus volunteers ask for resignations: "They have turned it into a prison"

-A citizen campaign denounces that dogs spend months without going for walks, lack of care and inadequate conditions at the municipal animal shelter of Palma
+A citizen campaign denounces that dogs spend months without going for walks, lack of care and inadequate conditions in the municipal animal shelter of Palma

 A sign hung on a cage at Son Reus: "This dog cannot go for a walk"